This information describes surgery using a split-thickness skin graft.

 - Xeroform® (sterile wound dressing) and a dry gauze

 - Kaltostat® (a padded off-white dressing) under TegadermTM (a clear dressing)

 If you have a Kaltostat and Tegaderm dressing, your doctor or nurse will change the dressing 2 to 3 days after your surgery.
 If the donor site is healed on the 7th day after your surgery, the area will be left open to the air.
-If the healing is not complete, new Kaltostat® and TegadermTM dressing will be applied to the site.
+If the site is not completely healed, a new Kaltostat and Tegaderm dressing will be applied to the site.

-A large pressure dressing will be placed over your recipient site in the operating room.
-It will help ensure proper healing of your graft.
-The pressure dressing may be held with silk sutures, a splint, cast, or sling.
-This is to prevent movement of the graft.
+If you have a large pressure dressing (called a bolster), it will be placed over your recipient site in the operating room.
+It will help to make sure that your site heals properly.
+The pressure dressing may be held with silk stitches, a splint, cast, or sling.
+This prevents your graft from moving.
 Your surgeon or nurse will remove the pressure dressing to evaluate your skin graft about 5 to 7 days after your surgery.
-Cover your recipient site with Xeroform® and dry gauze after the pressure dressing is removed.
+After the pressure dressing is removed, your recipient site will be covered with a Xeroform dressing.

-Do not rub the sites until they have completely healed.
+- Do not rub the sites until they have completely healed.

-At first, your recipient and donor sites will look dark pink in color.
+- At first, your recipient and donor sites will look dark pink in color.
 This color will gradually change and become lighter over several months.
-Once your sites have completely healed, you can use make up to cover them.
+Once your sites have completely healed, you can use makeup to cover them.

-Call Your Doctor or Nurse If You Have
+Call Your Doctor or Nurse if You Have:

-A temperature of 101° F (38.3° C) or greater
+- A temperature of 101° F (38.3° C) or higher

-New or increased redness or warmth around either site
+- New or increased redness or warmth around either site